Mrbeyond/js-class-tasks/arithmetic/readme.md

 4. Write a JavaScript program that displays the sum of all integers from 1 to a given positive integer n.

-5.Develop a function that concatenates two strings and returns the combined string.
+5. Develop a function that concatenates two strings and returns the combined string.

 6. Create a function that increments a number by 1 and returns the new value.